|

 is most often used with glass and rigid plastic coverings in structures like the

-Cross Country greenhouses.
-Aluminum is the longest
+More, and Cross Country greenhouses.
+Aluminum

-rot, or break down from UV rays.
+never rust, rot, or break down from UV rays.

 Aluminum does not have the strength of steel so frame members either must be